Shakereh Khaleeli: Murder

-In 1991 Sabah, Shakereh's second daughter, found that she was unable to locate her mother.
+In 1991, Sabah, Shakereh's second daughter, was unable to locate her mother.
 Despite repeated enquiries about Shakereh's whereabouts to Shradhananda, he consistently avoided giving a proper answer.
 In 1992, Sabah filed for a habeas corpus at the Ashok Nagar Police Station in Bangalore.
 For three years Shradhananda managed to evade questions from Shakereh's family and friends, as well as legal authorities of the state.
 He lived lavishly in Bangalore, pretending his wife was on a perpetual holiday.

-In May 1994, the police of Karnataka uncovered the skeletal remains of Shakereh's body buried deep in the courtyard of her own house.
-Shakereh's murder was considered one of the most heinous crimes of Indian criminal history, deeply affecting the nation.
+In May 1994, after a sting operation, the police of Karnataka uncovered the skeletal remains of Shakereh buried deep in the courtyard of her own house.
+Shakereh's murder was considered one of the most heinous crimes in Indian criminal history, deeply affecting the nation.

 Shakereh had been killed on 28 April 1991.
 She had been drugged, then placed on a mattress which was deposited in the coffin-like box, already lying in the pit that had been dug in preparation.
 When Shakereh's skeletal remains were recovered and the mattress was removed, one of her hands was found clutching the mattress which lay below her; this, along with other factors, supported the idea that she had been alive when buried.